Callaway X-18R Irons Review

 There are two versions of this series.
 Both have mid and short irons designed to be the most forgiving on the market, with oversized clubheads and a larger hitting area.
 Wide soles help the clubs weep through the turf.

 As for the rest of the series, golfers have a choice between conventional long irons in the Big Bertha clubhead design, or more forgiving “i-brids” that combine design elements of both irons and hybrids.
 The i-brids have a lower and deeper center of gravity to get the ball in the air more quickly, and both i-brids and irons have the Callaway wide sole.

-In addition, the Callaway Big Bertha Irons have a host of proprietary technologies to maximize their utility.
-Extreme Notch Weighting, and S2H2 designs more weight from the hosel and center of the clubface to the perimeter for a higher MOI.
-The VFT Technology increases ball speed, resulting in more distance and forgiveness, and the 360-degree Undercut channel moves the center of gravity lower and farther back.
-The result makes the Callaway Big Bertha Irons (MSRP of $799) a great choice for mid to high handicappers.
+- In addition, the Callaway Big Bertha Irons have a host of proprietary technologies to maximize their utility.
+Extreme Notch Weighting, and S2H2 designs more weight from the hosel and centre of the clubface to the perimeter for a higher MOI.
+The VFT Technology increases ball speed, resulting in more distance and forgiveness, and the 360-degree Undercut channel moves the centre of gravity lower and farther back.
+The result makes the Callaway Big Bertha Irons (MSRP of $799) a great choice for mid to high handicappers

 These irons feature a traditional head design, but several added features that are decidedly modern in origin.
 The company’s Gelback Technology dampens the vibration, for a more supple feel even on off-center hits.
 That gelback insert is 10 percent softer and has a 30 percent larger surface area than that of the Red series, giving the Cleveland CG Gold Irons added forgiveness on mis-hits.
 Because more of the insert touches the back of the clubface, it produces a smoother, more solid sensation at impact.